amoh-godwin/Articulae/mds/educative/layouts/gridLayout.md

 A `GridLayout` places object types in a grid.
 Each item becomes a cell within the grid.

-In a `GridLayout` all the children will have to set `fillWidth` and `fillHeight` to true.
+In a `GridLayout` all the children will have to set `fillWidth` and `fillHeight` to `true`.
 This will ensure that each child fills the full dimensions of a cell.
 A cell's dimension is determined by the width of the `GridLayout` and the number of columns or rows in the `GridLayout`.
 That is if a `GridLayout` has a width of 400 pixels and the columns are 4, then each cell will have a width of 100 pixels provided the spacing for columns is set to 0.
 If the spacing is not set to 0 but 4, then for 4 columns there will be three spaces in between them so the total spacing will be 12.
 So instead of 100 pixels, each cell will have 97 pixels.
 The spacing between columns is set using `columnSpacing` and the spacing between rows is set using `rowSpacing`.

-Lets see an example of a basic GridLayout implementation.
-You will notice that we have set rowSpacing and columnSpacing to 0 in **lines 14 and 15**.
+Lets see an example of a basic `GridLayout` implementation.
+You will notice that we have set `rowSpacing` and `columnSpacing` to `0` in **lines 14 and 15**.

 ```qml
 import QtQuick